srinivaskrishnamurthy/PCAVS-Windows/README.md

-# This is a Windows 10 guide to install PC-AVS
+# This is a Windows 10 guide to install & run PC-AVS
 Codes and guides are slightly modified

 # Pose-Controllable Talking Face Generation by Implicitly Modularized Audio-Visual Representation (CVPR 2021)